9 Months Pregnant: Symptoms, Baby Development And Diet Tips

 Here is the list of foods you need to avoid:

-- Do not eat swordfish, tilefish, king mackerel, and shark that contain a high level of mercury.
+• Avoid eating swordfish, tilefish, king mackerel, and shark, as they contain a high level of mercury.

-- Avoid food containing gluten if you have celiac disease (17).
-Instead, you can eat vegetables, fruits, potato, beans, poultry, and meat.
+• Avoid food containing gluten if you have celiac disease (17).
+Instead, you can opt for vegetables, fruits, potatoes, beans, poultry, and meat.

 Next, we talk about the tests and procedures that the doctor may recommend during your ob/gyn visit.